thxbb12/awesome-computing-resources/README.md

 * [ahaslides][270] - The all-in-one AI platform for interactive and impactful  presentations
 * [heygen][271] - AI Video Generator, no Camera Needed.
 HeyGen AI turns text to video in only a few minutes.
 * [elevenlabs][272] - Create the most realistic speech with our AI audio platform.
 Pioneering research in Text to Speech and AI Voice Generator.
+* [teachablemachine][273] - Train a computer to recognize your own images, sounds, & poses.
+A fast, easy way to create ML models for your sites, apps, and more.

 ## Bioinformatics
 * [openms][46] - OpenMS is an open-source C++ library for LC-MS data management and analysis (github [here](https://github.com/OpenMS)).